Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Introduction

 \section{Introduction}

 Reinforcement learning (RL) is the standard framework for interactively learning in a complex environment.
-Being based on maximising a long-term utility function, traditional RL does not take into account the various behavioural constraints that would be desired for the policy of the agent (e.g. to ensure safety or to follow legal and moral norms).
-Moreover, RL systems are typically put into practice based on the assumption that the transition dynamics are specified in a perfectly accurate model.
+By maximising a long-term utility function, traditional RL does not take into account various behavioural constraints that would be desirable for a policy (e.g. to ensure safety or to follow legal and moral norms).
+Moreover, RL systems typically assume that the agent can learn directly in the true transition dynamics model.
 This is often not the case: for instance, in applications such as robotic control and recommendation, one may want to learn from a simulated environment rather than the true environment as this will be more safe.

 Due to allowing to learn policies that satisfy long-term behavioural constraints, constrained Markov decision processes (CMDPs) \cite{Altman1998} have become the de facto standard for safe reinforcement learning \cite{Gu2022}.
-CMDPs formulate a constraint-cost function in addition to the reward function.
-To formulate long-term behavioural constraints, CMDPs restrict the expected cumulative constraint-cost to be below a threshold.
+CMDPs formulate a constraint-cost function in addition to the reward function and formalise long-term behavioural constraints based on a threshold of the expected cumulative constraint-cost.

 Tied to safety is the concept of robustness, which is the ability to retain performance even when the true environment changes or differs from the training environment.
-Robustness is represented in RL by robust Markov Decision Processes (RMDPs) \cite{Iyengar2005,Nilim2005}, which conceptualise robustness in terms of the uncertainty over the transition dynamics model of the MDP.
+Robustness is represented in RL by robust Markov decision processes (RMDPs) \cite{Iyengar2005,Nilim2005}, which conceptualise robustness in terms of the uncertainty over the transition dynamics model of the MDP.
 While there are alternatives for robust RL such as domain randomisation \cite{VanBaar2019} and meta-learning \cite{Finn2017}, these solutions are less theoretically sound.